morgan-williams3/FosterCareProject/README.md

 A wide range of tools have been deployed to facilitate decision-making and each employs different indicators in their models.
 Saxena et. al’s (2020) systematic review of research papers regarding algorithms in Child Welfare Services, found that child demographics were discussed in 40% of papers and only 4% of papers discussed foster-parent demographics.
 According to Mesa (2022), placement in a same-race household can provide foster children with a more familiar environment that leaves them less vulnerable to social isolation and emotional health struggles.
 As a result, children in mixed-race foster family homes may struggle to form their racial identity and feel connected to family members and members of the community.

 This analysis examines the inclusion of foster child and foster parent demographics into parent-child matching algorithms.
-In the first analysis, researchers will assess whether demographic variables in the Adoption and Foster Care Analysis and Reporting System 2015 (AFCARS) dataset are representative enough to undermine potential biases in parent-child matching tools if it were used as training data.
-In the second section, researchers examine whether the use of parent-child matching tools in Kansas resulted in a higher share of same-race placements compared to neighboring states.
+In the first analysis, researchers assessed whether demographic variables in the Adoption and Foster Care Analysis and Reporting System 2015 (AFCARS) dataset are representative enough to undermine potential biases in parent-child matching tools if it were used as training data.
+In the second analysis, researchers examined whether the use of parent-child matching tools in Kansas resulted in a higher share of same-race placements compared to neighboring states.

 ## Research questions
 The subsequent sections attempts to answer the following questions: